aneshas/gourmet/README.md

 Gourmet is a light weight load balancer written in Go as a personal experiment.
-It offers a number of features, such as multiple upstream definitions, multiple upstream backends, configurable upstream server balance algorithms, weight, passive health checks etc...
+It offers a number of features, such as multiple upstream definitions, multiple upstream backends, configurable upstream load balancing algorithms, weight, passive health checks etc...

-Primary use for gourmet would be to use it as a reverse proxy to load balance http requests, or to use it as a simple api gateway.
+Primary use for gourmet would as a reverse proxy to load balance http requests, or to use it as a simple api gateway.

 ## Configuration